15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 2. Understand it isn’t about you

-Something else to consider when trying to find out more about how to handle narcissistic parents is that you should be aware that their behavior isn’t about you.
+Something else to consider when trying to find out more about how to handle narcissistic parents is being aware that their behavior isn’t about you.
 They have a need to be the most revered person in the room.

 3. Don’t try to reason with them